 The benefits of homeschooling and distance learning extend beyond taking ownership over your own education; they allow you to cultivate a healthy lifestyle.
-Students in Clonlara’s Off-Campus and Online Programs have the flexibility to schedule learning around their needs, but even with this flexibility, it can still be difficult to get the right amount of sleep.
+Clonlara School’s Off-Campus Program students and learners enrolled in our online courses have the flexibility to schedule learning around their needs, but even with this flexibility, it can still be difficult to get the right amount of sleep.

 For good reason, the topic of teens getting enough sleep and the push for later school start times has been getting a lot of buzz.
 Teenage brains require 9.5 to 10 hours of sleep, slightly more than children and adults.
 The cause for this, according to Johns Hopkins pediatrician Michael Crocetti, is to account for teenage growth spurts, along with solidifying newly learned information and supporting the immune system.
 Not only can falling short of a full night’s sleep put you in a poor mood and make you look terrible, it can also put you at risk of getting sick, depressed, or even be fatal when you get behind the wheel.
 Even with these serious repercussions, just to name a few, teens rarely get the sleep they need.

 Staying up late doing homework, watching “just one more” episode on Netflix, scrolling social media, or catching up with friends quickly diminishes precious hours of sleep.
 Such activities also keep your brain in an alert state, making it difficult to fall asleep.
 In order to ensure you are getting enough sleep, it is essential to be aware of what it means to have good sleep hygiene.

 To help your teen get more quality sleep, try sharing these simple simple lifestyle adjustments: